Director of Nursing Jobs in Alabama

 Experience: Preferably possess experience in long-term care or working with geriatric populations, with at least two years of supervisory experience....

-Responsibilities Below is a list of your responsibilities as a Director of Nursing (DON) with YesCare: Located at Tutwiler Detention Center Supervises all nursing staff, unlicensed assistive personnel...
+Responsibilities Below is a list of your responsibilities as an Assistant Director of Nursing with YesCare: Functions as the senior clinical nurse for their respective area of responsibility....

 Director of Clinical Services- Offering Hiring Incentives